Zaravira/LH_SVDroneDesyncFix/README.md

 This happens a lot more often than you realise and can be very problematic if you're relying on repair drone bays.

 This mod changes the drone behaviour so all mining drones, and attack drones with auto targetting, stay active until none of them can find a target.
 Repair drones with auto targetting stay active and return to sit on your own ship.
-All drones share an identical target zone to remain synchronised.
+All drones now share an identical target zone to remain synchronised.

 This means getting used to their new behaviour, they pick targets based on proximity to your own ship.
 This means: